meteostat/meteostat-python/README.md

 ## Contributing

 Instructions on building and testing the Meteostat Python package can be found in the [documentation](https://dev.meteostat.net/python/contributing.html).
 More information about the Meteostat bulk data interface is available [here](https://dev.meteostat.net/bulk/).

+If you want to support the project financially, you can make a donation via [PayPal](https://paypal.me/meteostat) or become a [Patron](https://www.patreon.com/meteostat).

 ## Data License